openlibhums/memory-alpha/content/support/guides/workflow-author.md

         ![" "](../images/workflow/author-submission-author-manual.png)

 This will not create a new account for the  additionaly author(s), it will only create an author record with no account attached.
 If they wish to login and check the article's progress, they can create an account with the same email address that was used on the author record (submission).
 Either the submitting author or an editor can then link the account to the author record.
-This will not create a new account for the  additionaly author(s), it will only create an author record with no account attached.
-If they wish to login and check the article's progress, they can create an account with the same email address that was used on the author record (submission).
-Either the submitting author or an editor can then link the account to the author record.

 To change the correspondence author, another author with a pre-existing (confirmed) account needs to be added.
 If no other co-authors have an account, the submitting author is required to remain the correspondence author.